Left Chevron

 Reporting a Medication Error

-ISMP and FDA have received numerous reports of patients who have mistakenly swallowed the Foradil and Spiriva capsules.
+We have received numerous reports of people who have mistakenly swallowed the Spiriva capsules.
 We have even heard of nurses accidentally giving the capsules to hospitalized patients to swallow.
-Yet swallowing these capsules renders the medication ineffective and therefore does not provide treatment for asthma or COPD.
+Swallowing the capsules will not treat the disease.

-To prevent similar errors, keep in mind that capsules that come with an inhaler have powder inside that is meant to be inhaled.
-If a device is given to you with your medication, ask the pharmacist to explain how to use the device.
-And finally, make sure you read the drug information pamphlet that comes with your medication.
+To prevent similar errors, ask to speak to your pharmacist when picking up your prescription.
+Ask the pharmacist to explain how to use the device.
+And finally, make sure you read the drug information pamphlet that comes with your medicine.

 More Safety Articles